Back to Blog

 Aerial vs. Manual: Which Is More Accurate?

+For the full side-by-side comparison, read our aerial vs. manual estimate comparison.
 Manual measurement has its own sources of error: tape measure inaccuracies, pitch gauge imprecision, falling off count on complex roofs, and arithmetic mistakes.
 Studies have shown that two roofers measuring the same roof manually often produce results that differ by 3–8%.

 Aerial measurement, processed through validated software, consistently outperforms this range.
 The technology has been validated by major insurance carriers and roofing associations.